BCDevOps/developer-experience/apps/artifactory/DEVHUB-README.md

 # Artifact Repositories

-- Description of on-prem artifact repositories, the why and what.

-## Using Caching Repositories
+Artifactory is an Artifact Repository system.
+It serves two primary purposes:

+1. It provides caching of artifacts that you would normally pull from a public repository on the internet, allowing faster builds and deployments, as well as more robust security surrounding these public objects.
+2. It provides a private space for your team to upload your own artifacts for production purposes.

 To start, you will require a service account.
 Every project set in the cluster is created with one: you will find it in the `tools` namespace, under secrets, with a name of the format `[acct-name]-[namespace-name]-[license-plate]`.
 You can also find fuller details about your service account by running the command `oc describe artsvcacct [acct-name]`.

-### Pulling Artifacts from caching repositories
+## Using Caching Repositories

 The following sections provide some examples for how to pull artifacts through our caching/remote repositories.
 You do not need to do anything special to cache the object in Artifactory - pulling the artifact will do this automatically.